MichaelStott/tech-squawks/web/content/aws/overview/account/_index.md

 ![Regions and Availability Zones](/images/aws/aws_accounts.png)

 An AWS account has the following unique identifiers:[^2]
-- _AWS Account ID_: 12 digit unique ID
+- _AWS Account ID_: 12-digit unique ID
 - _Canonical User ID_: Obfuscated form of the account ID.
-Used to identify an account when granting cross-account access to cloud resources.
+Used when granting cross-account access to cloud resources.

 The active account ID can be fetched from the Security Token Service (STS) with the following CLI command:
 {{< tabs groupId="CLI" >}}